A Comprehensive Framework to Operationalize Social Stereotypes for Responsible AI Evaluations: Abstract

 \section{Abstract}

 Societal stereotypes are at the center of a myriad of responsible AI interventions targeted at reducing the generation and propagation of potentially harmful outcomes.
-While these efforts are much needed, they tend to be fragmented and often address different parts of the issue without taking in a unified or holistic approach about social stereotypes and how they impact various parts of the machine learning pipeline.
-As a result, it fails to capitalize on the underlying mechanisms that are common across different types of stereotypes, and to anchor on particular aspects that are relevant in certain cases.
-In this paper, we draw on social psychological research, and build on NLP data and methods, to propose a unified framework to operationalize stereotypes in generative AI evaluations.
-Our framework identifies key components of stereotypes that are crucial in AI evaluation, including the target group, associated attribute, relationship characteristics, perceiving group, and relevant context.
+While these efforts are much needed, they tend to be fragmented and often address different parts of the issue without adopting a unified or holistic approach to social stereotypes and how they impact various parts of the machine learning pipeline.
+As a result, current interventions fail to capitalize on the underlying mechanisms that are common across different types of stereotypes, and to anchor on particular aspects that are relevant in certain cases.
+In this paper, we draw on social psychological research and build on NLP data and methods, to propose a unified framework to operationalize stereotypes in generative AI evaluations.
+Our framework identifies key components of stereotypes that are crucial in AI evaluation, including the target group, associated attribute, relationship characteristics, perceiving group, and context.
 We also provide considerations and recommendations for its responsible use.

 \textit{CONTENT WARNING: This paper contains examples of stereotypes that may be offensive.}